About PSDF

 PSDF Board of Directors

-Nicholas Centino, Secretary
+Nicholas Centino, Board Chair

 Born and raised on California’s central coast, Nicholas F. Centino earned his doctorate in Chicana & Chicano Studies at the University of California, Santa Barbara.
 With a keen eye to ways in which social norms shape the everyday experiences of common people, his work examines the power of cultural memory through music, dance, and culture.
 His most recent published works draw from his extensive research and documentation of the Latina/o “rockabilly” music scene in Southern California.
 Dr. Centino has contributed work to Boom: A Journal of California, Aztlan, El Mundo Zurdo, and The Routledge Companion to Latina/o Popular Culture.
 This research has also allowed him to reach broad audiences through local newspapers such as LA Weekly and San Diego City Beat, television programs such as Anthony Bourdain’s Parts Unknown and through the radio waves on NPR’s Latino USA.
 Dr. Centino has taught courses at Loyola Marymount University, UC Irvine School of Law, CSU Long Beach, and UC Santa Barbara.
 Currently, he is an assistant professor at CSU Channel Islands and can be found hosting gatherings, concerts, and events examining Latina/o music, dance, and culture throughout California and beyond.